Board of Directors

 Co-Chair

 Allyson is an Economic Development Officer with the City of Kenora and is thrilled to be working with local businesses to support retention and expansion opportunities.
 Previously, she was the Manager of the Northwest Business Centre for over nine years where she created initiatives and programming to foster the development and growth of new and existing businesses across the Kenora and Rainy River districts.
 She has a Bachelor of Commerce degree from Mount Royal University and is passionate about supporting business and community development.
-She sits on the Northwest Training and Adjustment Board, co-chairs the Regional Economic Development Group in the Kenora and Rainy River districts, and is a board member at the Northwestern Ontario Innovation Centre.
+She co-chairs on the Northwest Training and Adjustment Board, co-chairs the Regional Economic Development Group in the Kenora and Rainy River districts and sits on the EDCO (Economic Developers Council of Ontario) Conference planning committee.
 In her free time, Allyson spends time on Lake of the Woods and with her miniature dachshund, Annie.

 Sector: Business